Heart Aerospace: Financing

-In the spring of 2019, after participating in Y Combinator, Heart Aerospace raised $2.1 million USD in seed funding led by EQT Ventures, the Norrsken Foundation, and Chris Sacca’s Lowercarbon Capital.
-By March 2021, the company documented interest in their concept airplane, the ES 19, from Finnair, the Nordic Network for Electric Aviation, and airlines in New Zealand, Canada, the US, and the UK.
+In the spring of 2019, after participating in Y Combinator, Heart Aerospace raised US$2.1 million in seed funding led by EQT Ventures, the Norrsken Foundation, and Chris Sacca’s Lowercarbon Capital.
+By March 2021, the company documented interest in its concept airplane, the ES-19, from Finnair, the Nordic Network for Electric Aviation, and airlines in New Zealand, Canada, the US, and the UK.

-The company secured $35 million USD in Series A funding in July 2021, led by Bill Gates' Breakthrough Energy Ventures, United Airlines Ventures, and Mesa Air Group, with participation from existing seed investors EQT Ventures and Lowercarbon Capital.
+The company secured $35 million in Series A funding in July 2021, led by Bill Gates' Breakthrough Energy Ventures, United Airlines Ventures, and Mesa Air Group, with participation from existing seed investors EQT Ventures and Lowercarbon Capital.
 At that time, United Airlines Ventures and Mesa Air Group also announced an order of up to 200 ES-19 planes.

 In September 2022, Air Canada and Saab each invested $5 million in Heart Aerospace.
 Concurrently, Air Canada placed a purchase order for 30 ES-30 aircraft.
 Prior orders for the ES-19 from United and Mesa Air Group were converted to the ES-30.
 The company also confirmed letters of intent and orders from Nordic operators like SAS AB, Braathens Regional Aviation, Icelandair, up to 40 planes for Rockton Sustainable Aviation, and an order from Sounds Air in New Zealand.
 By the end of 2022, Heart Aerospace had secured 230 orders for the ES-30.

 In February 2024, Heart Aerospace raised a total of $107 million in Series B funding, increasing its total capital raised to $145 million.
 Investors included the European Innovation Council Fund and Sagitta Ventures, a Danish early-stage investment firm, as well as some returning investors like Air Canada, Breakthrough Energy Ventures, EQT Ventures, Lowercarbon Capital, Norrsken VC, United Airlines, and Y Combinator.

 In 2024, the Federal Aviation Administration selected Heart Aerospace to receive a $4.1 million FAST grant to support the design of hybrid engine control systems.

 Heart Aerospace raised $40 million from an existing investor in the spring of 2025.
-By the fall of 2025, the company had raised more than $185 million USD in venture funding.
+By the fall of 2025, the company had raised more than $185 million in venture funding.
 It also had 250 orders for the ES-30, and options or purchase rights for an additional 120 planes.